 For 91 years, the Christmas greeting mirrored the development of the Commonwealth

-"Christmas greetings to Greenland" was ground-breaking in its form when the radio program was first broadcast in 1932.
-Here, Greenlandic and Danish voices gathered for the first time in the history of radio in a common longing for their loved ones in Greenland.
-At the same time, the program was a mirror for the political development in the Commonwealth.
+“Christmas Greetings to Greenland” was groundbreaking in its form when the radio program was first broadcast in 1932.
+Here, Greenlandic and Danish voices came together for the first time in the history of radio in a common longing for their loved ones in Greenland.
+At the same time, the program was a mirror of the political development in the Commonwealth.

-A Greenlandic choir – and not least the hymn Guuterput – was a regular part of the program for Christmas greetings from 1933, when a Greenlandic choir in Copenhagen was attached.
+A Greenlandic choir – and not least the hymn Guuterput – was a regular part of the program for the Christmas Greetings from 1933, to which a Greenlandic choir in Copenhagen was attached.
 The choir was actually founded on the occasion of a large Greenland exhibition in February 1932 and was led by Kristian Balle.

 Published

-"Good morning father - it's me", whispers a little girl into the microphone and subsequently stops completely.
+“Hello Dad – it’s me,” a little girl whispers into the microphone and then stops completely.

-An elderly mother sends with trembling, choked voice a greeting to his son.
-And a young girl sends a greeting that is so cute that it is right on the edge of "what could be said in public".
+An elderly mother sends a greeting to her son in a shaky, tearful voice.
+And a young girl sends a greeting that is so bold that it is right on the edge of “what could be said in public like that”.

-The year is 1932 and the place is Stærekassen, the State Broadcasting Corporation studies at the Royal Theater in Copenhagen.
-Radiofonien has just launched one new concept, which should prove to be a brilliant idea.
-"Christmas greetings to "Grønland" is the name of the broadcast, and it had a lifespan of 91 years before that which, as you know, was discontinued last year.
+The year is 1932 and the place is Stærekassen, the Danish State Radio's studios at the Royal Theatre in Copenhagen.
+The radio has just launched a new concept that will prove to be a brilliant idea.
+The broadcast is called "Christmas Greetings to Greenland", and it was to have a lifespan of 91 years before, as you know, it was closed down last year.

 One of the best ideas

-That ordinary people could have access to the radio medium, was something completely new and ground-breaking, and therefore the newspapers covered – like the Social-Demokraten and Frederikborg Amts Avis, like the above quotes originates from – the first broadcasts inclusive.
-During three evenings/nights could people turn up in the radio studio and say their greetings to their loved ones there was in Greenland.
-Frederiksborg Amts Avis called the broadcast "one of the best Ideas that the State Radio has realized for a long time".
+The fact that ordinary people could have access to the radio medium was something completely new and groundbreaking, and therefore the newspapers – such as Social-Demokraten and Frederikborg Amts Avis, from which the above quotes originate – covered the first broadcasts in detail.
+Over the course of three evenings/nights, people could turn up at the radio studio and record their greetings to their loved ones who were in Greenland.
+Frederiksborg Amts Avis called the broadcast “one of the best ideas that the State Radio has realized in a long time”.

-The program was broadcast directly over the shortwave masts above The Atlantic via Reykjavik.
-It was opened with solemn speeches from, among others Prime Minister Stauning and seasoned with live music.
-In Denmark, it all took place in the orchestra studio in Stærekassen from 11pm in the evening, where there are three evenings in moves were sent directly.
-If you couldn't show up yourself, you could in advance fill in a form with your greeting, which is read out by the radio announcers.
+The program was broadcast live over the shortwave masts across the Atlantic via Reykjavik.
+It began with solemn speeches from, among others, Prime Minister Stauning and was spiced up with live music.
+In Denmark, the whole thing took place in the orchestra studio in Stærekassen from 11 p.m., where it was broadcast live for three consecutive nights.
+If you could not attend in person, you could fill out a form in advance with your greeting, which was read out by the radio station's speakers.

-The program was such a success that it was continued the following year expanded with broadcasting days from the studios in Aalborg, Randers, Aarhus, Esbjerg, Aabenraa, Odense and Nykøbing Falster, and later also Skive and Rønne.
-It could be difficult to hear the weak radio signal in some of the Greenlandic cities, but it helped when Iceland's Radiofoni stepped in to help and set its own broadcasts to help pass the greetings on.
+The program was such a success that the following year it was expanded to include broadcast days from studios in Aalborg, Randers, Aarhus, Esbjerg, Aabenraa, Odense and Nykøbing Falster, and later also Skive and Rønne.
+It could be difficult to hear the weak radio signal in some of the Greenlandic towns, but it helped when Iceland Radiofoni stepped in and set up its own broadcasts to help pass on the greetings.

-In addition to the novelty of completely ordinary people gaining access to get on the radio, it was also unusual that one under the Christmas greeting broadcasts could hear the Greenlandic language spoken on the radio.
-Both when Greenlanders who stayed in Denmark sent greetings home, but also when some of the official speeches were translated into Greenlandic, which captain Johannes Balle, who had grown up in Greenland as the son of a seminary director N.E.
-Balle and spoke the language fluently, stood for.
+In addition to the novelty of ordinary people being able to access the radio, it was also unusual that during the Christmas greeting broadcasts you could hear the Greenlandic language spoken on the radio.
+Both when Greenlanders who were staying in Denmark sent greetings home, but also when some of the official speeches were translated into Greenlandic, which was done by Captain Johannes Balle, who had grown up in Greenland as the son of seminary principal N.E.
+Balle and spoke the language fluently.

 Greenlanders in Denmark

 The group of Greenlanders in Copenhagen in the 1930s was growing.
-From the middle of the 19th century, the Danish authorities began to send young people Greenlanders on educational stays in Denmark – initially with great reticence, but gradually more and more were sent away because KGH needed more helpers and craftsmen who could speak both Danish and Greenlandic.
-During the period 1927-1936, for example, there were 41 young Greenlandic men who were sent to Denmark to be trained as carpenters and coopers.
-While they were in Denmark, they lived at Grønlænderhjemmet in Kastrup, which had been opened in 1928.
-Some in particular selected women came to Denmark to be trained as midwives – a practice that was started in 1835.
-And a newly established committee, the Committee for Greenlandic women's education, from 1925 sent young women to two-year-olds educational stay in Denmark to learn about housekeeping and childcare.
-At the same time was it possible for Danish civil servant families who had stayed in Greenland, to take their Greenlandic kiffaq with them to Denmark when they returned home.
+From the mid-19th century, the Danish authorities began sending young Greenlanders on educational stays in Denmark – at first with great reluctance, but gradually more and more were sent because the KGH needed more assistants and craftsmen who could speak both Danish and Greenlandic.
+In the period 1927-1936, for example, 41 young Greenlandic men were sent to Denmark to be trained as carpenters and coopers.
+While in Denmark, they lived at the Greenlandic Home in Kastrup, which had opened in 1928.
+A few specially selected women came to Denmark to be trained as midwives – a practice that had started in 1835.
+And a newly founded committee, the Committee for the Education of Greenlandic Women, sent young women on two-year training stays in Denmark from 1925 to learn about housekeeping and childcare.
+At the same time, it was possible for Danish civil servant families who had stayed in Greenland to take their Greenlandic kiffaq with them to Denmark when they returned home.
 Gradually, the group of Greenlanders in Denmark grew.
-The young Greenlanders in Copenhagen often met on Sundays at Grønlænderhjemmet, and in 1939 they founded the Greenlandic association Peqatigiit Kalaallit as a gathering place and discussion forum.
+The young Greenlanders in Copenhagen often met on Sundays at the Greenlandic Home, and in 1939 they founded the Greenlandic association Peqatigiit Kalaallit as a gathering place and discussion forum.

-Every single Christmas greeting broadcast reflects the time in which it was created.
-From the speech Prime Minister Stauning gave in 1933, when he could easily ascertain that all of Greenland was Danish, to the increased focus on equality in 2000 with the introduction of both a Danish and a Greenlandic host.
+Every single Christmas Greetings broadcast reflects the time in which it was created.
+From the speech given by Prime Minister Stauning in 1933, when he was relieved to find that all of Greenland was Danish, to the increased focus on equality with the introduction of both a Danish and a Greenlandic host in 2000.

-The small but close-knit Greenlandic environment in Denmark, came to influence Radiofonien's new programme.
-The original idea of the program was otherwise that "Parents and Relatives in Denmark" should send Christmas greetings to their "relatives" in Greenland, such as the Danish business leader Andreas Lund Drosvad, who worked for KGH in Kangersuatsiaq near Upernavik, suggested in one letter to radio in the summer of 1932.
-But already from the first broadcast Greenlanders who were in Denmark also began to appear in the Stærekassen to record Christmas greetings to their family and friends in Greenland.
-The program thus became the setting for a cultural meeting between Greenlanders and Danes, as on the time was relatively rare.
+The small but close-knit Greenlandic community in Denmark came to influence Radiofonien's new program.
+The original idea for the program was that "Parents and Relatives in Denmark" should send Christmas greetings to their "relatives" in Greenland, as the Danish business leader Andreas Lund Drosvad, who worked for KGH in Kangersuatsiaq near Upernavik, suggested in a letter to Radiofonien in the summer of 1932.
+But already from the first broadcast, Greenlanders who were in Denmark also began to appear in Stærekassen to record Christmas greetings to their family and friends in Greenland.
+The program thus became the framework for a cultural meeting between Greenlanders and Danes, which was relatively rare at that time.

-Radio seems to have supported this development of the program.
-The personal greetings were preferred and given refusal of lengthy written greetings from Danish institutions, which worked with Greenland, for example the aforementioned Committee for Young People Education of Greenlandic women.
+The radio seems to have supported this development of the program.
+Personal greetings were preferred, and lengthy written greetings from Danish institutions that worked with Greenland, for example the aforementioned Committee for the Education of Young Greenlanders, were rejected.

-The choice of music for the broadcast was also marked by the Greenlanders' invasion of the radio studio.
-In 1932, it was the radio orchestra that stood for the music and played a fantasy over Danish national songs, but the following year and for the many following years, a Greenlandic choir, which had been formed in 1932, sang in connection with a large Greenland exhibition.
-The choir sang, among other things, Guuterput Qutsinnermiu, which was a regular part of the program for Christmas greetings ever since.
+The choice of music for the broadcast was also influenced by the Greenlanders' entry into the radio studio.
+In 1932, the radio orchestra provided the music and played a fantasy of Danish national songs, but the following year and for many years to come, a Greenlandic choir, which had been formed in 1932 in connection with a large Greenland exhibition, sang.
+The choir sang, among other things, Guuterput Qutsinnermiu, which has been a regular part of the Christmas Greetings program ever since.

 Politics between the lines

-Something else that marked the Christmas greeting in the first year was that pending conflict between Norway and Denmark over the right to East Greenland.
-Norwegian fur hunters had in 1931 raised the Norwegian flag at their trapping station Myggbukta in East Greenland, and the Norwegian government issued a declaration on 10 July 1931 that the area was now Norwegian territory, which they named Eirik Raude's Land after the Norwegian Viking Erik the Red, who had settled in Greenland for many years before.
-The Norwegians' claim was that the area in northeastern Greenland was a no-man's land, which Denmark therefore had no claim to.
+Another thing that characterized the Christmas Greetings in the first year was the ongoing conflict between Norway and Denmark over the right to East Greenland.
+In 1931, Norwegian fur trappers had raised the Norwegian flag at their Myggbukta trapping station in East Greenland, and on July 10, 1931, the Norwegian government issued a declaration that the area was now Norwegian territory, which they named Eirik Raudes Land after the Norwegian Viking Erik the Red, who had settled in Greenland many years earlier.
+The Norwegians claimed that the area in northeastern Greenland was a no-man's land, to which Denmark therefore had no claim.

-The Norwegian attempt to annex parts of Greenland took off both mind and slot in Denmark in the 1930s.
-The sovereignty conflict became filed before the Permanent Court of International Justice in The Hague, and the verdict – which gave Denmark full sovereignty over Greenland – was handed down on 5 April 1933.
+The Norwegian attempt to annex parts of Greenland occupied both minds and space in Denmark in the 1930s.
+The sovereignty dispute was brought before the Permanent Court of International Justice in The Hague, and the judgment – which gave Denmark full sovereignty over Greenland – was handed down on 5 April 1933.

-But when Christmas greetings were brought to Greenland for the first time, the showdown is still in full swing.
-One of Denmark's responses to Norway was to intensify their activities in East Greenland – including expeditions, scientific studies and the construction of a seismological measuring station.
-This political climate is reflected in several places in the Christmas greetings of the first year, where small suppositories were sent off to the Norwegians, who then owned the estate Uttental, according to the newspaper Social-Demokraten, sent a thank you to the Greenlanders in the colony Scoresbysund for their approach to the court in The Hague, or then director According to Aftenbladet, Jennow greeted the bear hunters in East Greenland and wished them one good catch with the addition: "And may you still be able to work under us old Flag”.
-The chairman of the Danish Parliament's Greenland Committee, the conservative Pürschel, according to Berlingske Tidende, thanked the Greenlanders for the friendly reception the Riksdag delegation had received during their visit to Greenland, and wanted that "our beautiful, old flag should continue to fly, as it has for centuries loud and free and proud of an undivided Greenland".
-Also in journalists' wording about the radio broadcast crept in references to the case in The Hague:
+But when the Christmas greetings to Greenland were first brought, the showdown was still in full swing.
+One of Denmark's responses to Norway was to intensify their activities in East Greenland - including expeditions, scientific studies and the construction of a seismological measuring station.
+This political climate is reflected in several places in the Christmas greetings of the first year, where small suppositories were sent to the Norwegians, as the then landowner Uttental, according to the newspaper Social-Demokraten, sent a thank you to the Greenlanders in the colony of Scoresbysund for their application to the court in The Hague, or when director Jennow, according to Aftenbladet, greeted the bear hunters in East Greenland and wished them a good catch, adding: "And may you still be able to work under our old flag."
+The chairman of the Greenland Committee of the Riksdag, the conservative Pürschel, according to Berlingske Tidende, thanked the Greenlanders for the friendly reception the Riksdag delegation had received during their visit to Greenland, and wished that “our beautiful, old flag will continue, as it has for centuries, to fly high and free and proud over an undivided Greenland”.
+References to the case in The Hague also crept into the journalists’ formulations of the radio broadcast:

-"Family after Family passed revue, Greeting after Greeting flew through the ether and showed that the band that binds Greenland to Denmark is Thousands.
-Actually, the Court in The Hague should have attended this Broadcast, so it would not have been in doubt that Greenland is Danish", wrote Social-Demokraten about the broadcast in 1932.
+“Family after family passed by, greeting after greeting flew through the airwaves and showed that the ties that bind Greenland to Denmark are thousands.
+Actually, the Court in The Hague should have attended this broadcast, then it would not have been in doubt that Greenland is Danish”, wrote Social-Demokraten about the broadcast in 1932.

-In a chronicle, the editor of the Danish newspaper Aftensbladet languished Carl Rasmussen under the pseudonym Jens Hammer, after the Norwegians.
-He quoted the Norwegian lawyer in The Hague to criticize Denmark for maintaining the Greenlanders in a "Stone Age" stage, but I wonder if the Norwegians had remained strongly angered when they heard the Christmas greeting to Greenland, he speculated:
+In a column, the editor of the Danish newspaper Aftensbladet, Carl Rasmussen, under the pseudonym Jens Hammer, lashed out at the Norwegians.
+He quoted the Norwegian lawyer in The Hague as criticizing Denmark for keeping the Greenlanders in a “Stone Age” state, but he wondered if the Norwegians had become very angry when they heard the Christmas greetings to Greenland, he speculated:

-"The Fjældbore jumped up when they heard Stauning's words the speakers… The fists were clenched.
-The beards quivered.
-The eyes flashed under them mighty Norse Bryn.
-Yes and the speakers were slapped on the floor and they left Beserkergang between the stumps, while they screamed and without regard to Christmas time after all, it's almost inside and therefore you shouldn't be used, they cursed, saw it rocked – That's a lie.
-That's Damn hack us Løjn that, the Dane Prime Minister stands and says.
-Pay every word.
-The Greenlanders have no spirit and not Culture.
-They stand on the Stone Age step, the Danes have deliberately kept them down on.”
+“The mountain dwellers jumped up when they heard Stauning’s words in the speakers… Their fists clenched.
+Their beards trembled.
+Their eyes flashed under their huge Nordic brows.
+Yes, and the speakers were slammed to the floor and they walked in circles between the stumps, while they screamed and, regardless of the fact that Christmas is almost here and one should therefore not use oaths, they swore until it rang out – That’s a lie.
+That’s a damn lie, the Danish Prime Minister is saying.
+Every word is a lie.
+The Greenlanders have no spiritual life and no culture.
+They are standing on the Stone Age step that the Danes have deliberately kept them down on.”

-When the Christmas greeting was sent the following year, Christmas 1933, the case was in The Hague decided, and the political climate was primarily about achieving reestablish peace and cooperation in the Nordic region.
-Still, you can in prime minister Stauning's speech on the first evening of the broadcast in 1933 between the lines track one relief that all of Greenland ended up in Danish hands:
+When the Christmas Greetings was broadcast the following year, Christmas 1933, the matter in The Hague had been settled, and the political climate was primarily about achieving and re-establishing peace and cooperation in the Nordic countries.
+Yet, in Prime Minister Stauning's speech on the first evening of the broadcast in 1933, one can trace between the lines a sense of relief that all of Greenland ended up in Danish hands:

-"We are happy to know that the people who lived in Hundreds of years under Danish rule, feel satisfied with this coexistence, and wants to be able to continue the development that has so far represented a series of Progress in the life of the Greenlandic population, in its spiritual life and culture.
-Here is still Willing to cherish and protect the Brethren in Greenland, and therefore sent also on this occasion all good wishes.
-We send greetings to the people, which it must be Denmark's honor to bring forward in the ranks of Nordic cultural people."
+“We are happy to know that the people who lived for hundreds of years under Danish rule feel satisfied with this coexistence, and wish to continue the development that has so far represented a series of progress in the life of the Greenlandic population, in its spiritual life and culture.
+There is still a will to protect and cherish the brotherly people of Greenland, and therefore all good wishes are sent on this occasion.
+We send greetings to the people whom it will be Denmark's honor to bring forward in the ranks of Nordic cultural peoples.”

-Over the years, Christmas Greetings has been a beloved programme, which was a regular component in many Greenlandic and Danish families' Christmas.
-From 1983 it was broadcast as a TV program instead of a radio broadcast - the latter year either from DR's concert hall or Musikkens Hus in Aalborg.
+Over the years, Julehilsen has been a beloved program, a regular component of many Greenlandic and Danish families' Christmas.
+From 1983, it was broadcast as a TV program instead of a radio broadcast – in later years, either from DR's concert hall or Musikkens Hus in Aalborg.

-The original idea for the Christmas greeting came from business leader Andreas Lund Drosvad in Kangersuatsiaq.
-The idea was that Danes could send greetings to their loved ones in Greenland, but from the very beginning, Greenlanders in Denmark also flocked to the radio studios.
-The broadcast thus inadvertently turned into a cultural meeting.
-A development that the State Broadcasting Corporation seems to have embraced.
+The original idea for Julehilsen came from business leader Andreas Lund Drosvad in Kangersuatsiaq.
+The idea was that Danes could send greetings to their loved ones in Greenland, but from the very beginning, Greenlanders in Denmark also turned up at the radio studios.
+The broadcast thus unintentionally became a cultural meeting.
+A development that the State Radio seems to have embraced.

-And the program has, in its own way, reflected the political one development in the Commonwealth, for example by making the singer Julie Berthelsen to the bilingual host from 2000 or by sending the program from Greenland i 2014.
+And the program has in its own way reflected the political developments in the Kingdom, for example by making singer Julie Berthelsen a bilingual host from 2000 or by broadcasting the program from Greenland in 2014.

-It caused an outcry in Greenland when DR in October last year announced that the Christmas greeting had been sent for the last time.
-But DR was adamant that the program had timed out:
+It caused an outcry in Greenland when DR announced in October last year that Julehilsen had been broadcast for the last time.
+But DR insisted that the program had run out of time:

-- The program was created for a different time, when Danes and Greenlanders were not so connected and had the technological possibilities to make contact with each other, as they have today, was the reasoning from DR's editor-in-chief Gustav Lützhøft.
+- The program was created for a different time, when Danes and Greenlanders were not as connected and had the technological opportunities to establish contact with each other as they do today, was the justification from DR's editorial director Gustav Lützhøft.

-Nor did Greenland Radio, KNR, want to take over the Christmas broadcast, although several suggested it.
-KNR's director Annga Lynge refused last Christmas to KNR.gl that the station could produce a similar programme, although several viewers had approached with this wish.
-However, the station has its own own Christmas greeting, which it continues with.
+Greenland Radio, KNR, also did not want to take over the Christmas broadcast, although several people suggested it.
+KNR's director Annga Lynge denied last Christmas to KNR.gl that the station could produce a similar program, although several viewers had approached them with this request.
+However, the station has its own Christmas greeting, which it continues to do.

 Abonnementer